nmbrone/gulgul/README.md

 ```
 Now for build one of the bundles separately you able to run separate task: `styles:first` or `styles:second`.
 And task `styles` will run them both.

-Each task also may contain next fields:
+Each task also may contain such fields:
 - `src: string|string[]`
   Input path.
 Usually will be passed to `gulp.src()`;
 - `dest: string`